bszonye/civ7-town-trix/README.md

 when your city needs repairs, you can buy them with just one click.

 - repairs always appear at the top of the production list, highlighted
-- the production list automatically switches to Purchase repairs
 - you don't need to select a tile unless there's more than one choice

 ## compatibility with other mods